-The Oversight Committee is a four-person advisory group with members from the City of Tigard and City of Lake Oswego City Councils.
+The Partnership Committee is a four-person advisory group with members from the City of Tigard and City of Lake Oswego City Councils.
 The Committee provides oversight on issues and topics of Partnership water operations, budgets and requests.
 Individual members will deliver information and recommendations to their respective City Councils as necessary.

 Meetings are held every quarter, on Mondays at 5:30 p.m.
 Click here for upcoming meetings and agendas.